growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration/README.md

 <!-- TODO Implement link after https://youtrack.weseek.co.jp/issue/GW-5452 -->

 Incoming Webhook integration was a recommended feature up to the v4.2 series.
-But from the v4.3 series, GROWI bot integration is recommended.
+But from the v4.3 series onwards, GROWI bot integration is recommended.

 Incoming Webhook is another way to do Slack integration.
 Unlike GROWI bots, it is focused on notifications to Slack.
-Although it doesn't have many features like GROWI's bots such as full-text search from chat, but it is easier to set up.
+Although it doesn't have many features like GROWI's bots such as full-text search in chat, it is easier to set up.
 For more information, please click link below:

 ## How to set up various types of bots